Nik Wallenda

 In 2008, while performing with Ringling Bros., Wallenda set Guinness World Records for longest and highest bicycle ride on a high-wire 250 ft at 135 ft above the ground in New Jersey.
 He nearly doubled the height record in 2010 to 260 ft.
 On the same day in 2010, he upped his personal best by tightrope walking over 2000 ft in a single performance.
 He set a world record in 2011 by performing on the Wheel of Death atop the 23 story Tropicana Casino and Resort.
 Later that year, he and his mother tightrope walked between the two towers of Condado Plaza Hotel in Puerto Rico.
 The feat was a re-creation of the one that killed Karl Wallenda, Nik's great-grandfather and primary source of inspiration.
 On June 10, 2011, Wallenda hung from a helicopter 250 ft off the ground using only his toes to hold on.
-Some time after that, he walked on top of a turning Ferris wheel at the Santa Cruz Beach Boardwalk, CA.
+Some time after that, he walked on top of a turning Ferris wheel at the Santa Cruz Beach Boardwalk in California.

 Wallenda crossed Niagara Falls on June 15, 2012 on a live ABC special, following a two-year legal battle involving both sides of the Canada–United States border to gain approval.
 He was required to wear a safety harness for the first time in his life.
 A reality show aired on the Science Channel which followed his feats.
 In 2013, he released a memoir entitled Balance.
 He became the first person to high-wire walk across the Grand Canyon on June 23, 2013.
 The feat aired live on the Discovery Channel breaking rating records for the network.
 He followed that up with Skyscraper Live, a live Discovery special that aired on November 2, 2014, in which he completed two tightrope walks and set two new Guinness World Records: one for walking the steepest tightrope incline over 600 ft up between two skyscrapers, and the other for the highest tightrope walk while blindfolded.